typingpanda/tp/docs/team/reynold-sl.md

   - Created a description to explain the flow of how the `ViewerAddCommand` class works as well as a sequence diagram for better visualisation

 ## Contributions to team-based tasks:
+For contributions to team based tasks, I was present for all the tutorials and took turns to draw the diagrams required during the tutorials

 ## Review/mentoring contributions:
 - [Review 1](https://github.com/AY2223S2-CS2113-T12-2/tp/pull/79)